metamath/lamp-guide/docs/11/index.md

 because you want to prove it some other way.

 But what does this justification *mean*?
+Visualizations can help, so let's discuss them.

+#### Visualization: a powerful metamath-lamp capability

-Metamath-lamp can provide a visualization to show you what it means.
-This only works when the tool has verified that justification and thus shows a green check.
+Metamath-lamp can provide visualizations to show you what a given justification means for a given step.
+This only works when the tool has verified the justification and thus shows a green check.
 So let's first use unify to ensure that we've proven what we want to visualize.